About the NBRC

 Biography | The NBRC in New York

 The States can choose to elect their own lead representative to the NBRC: a State Co-Chair.
 By statute, the State Co-Chair is one of the four Governors, elected by the others annually and serving no more than two years in that capacity.
-Currently, the State Co-Chair position is vacant.
+Currently, the State Co-Chair is New Hampshire Governor Chris Sununu who was elected by his fellow governors in January, 2020

 Local Development Districts